The Five Destinations I Keep Coming Back To

 South Africa

 South Africa is my proof that you should never say “a once in a lifetime trip,” but instead “a first in a lifetime” visit.
-When I first visited the Rainbow Nation nearly two decades ago, I thought it would be a one time only adventure, an affordable bucket list tick that would be one amazing trip I’d never repeat.
-But then Cape Town dazzled me with its mix of cosmopolitan city centre and spectacular natural surroundings, the wine region seduced me with what seems like the best of France and Italy combined, and the safaris were beyond anything I had imagined—Jurassic Park-worthy, eye-popping views of herds of elephants, prides of lion, towering giraffes, and dazzles of zebra all roaming free in Kruger National Park.
+When I first visited the Rainbow Nation nearly two decades ago, I thought it would be a one time only adventure, an affordable bucket list tick like these trips that would be one amazing trip I’d never repeat.
+But then Cape Town dazzled me with its mix of cosmopolitan city center and spectacular natural surroundings, the wine region seduced me with what seems like the best of France and Italy combined, and the safaris were beyond anything I had imagined—Jurassic Park worthy, eye-popping views of herds of elephants, prides of lion, towering giraffes, and dazzles of zebra all roaming free in Kruger National Park.
 In fact, I loved it so much I went back again the next year, and explored funky Johannesburg and then tropical Durban and the Indian Ocean Coast.
 On another trip, I combined South Africa with a stop at Victoria Falls, and then again with a visit to Botswana, and then Zimbabwe, and then Zambia.
 South Africa became the place I always want to return to; I’ve now visited Africa a dozen times, including trips with my husband, daughter, and friends.
 There’s a famous African proverb, “Out of Africa, always something new,” and I can’t wait to return to see what else the country has to offer.

 Paris

-From the tip of the Eiffel Tower to the bottom of the Seine River, I have been enamoured of the City of Light since I first spied it on a family trip when I was a teenager with three cars of relatives on a convoy from my uncle’s home in Germany.
+From the tip of the Eiffel Tower to the bottom of the Seine River, I have been enamored of the City of Light since I first spied it on a family trip when I was a teenager with three cars of relatives on a convoy from my uncle’s home in Germany.
 It wasn’t romantic, but it was memorable.
 So much so, that I’ve since returned half a dozen times, including on my honeymoon when I explored not only the blockbusters like the Louvre and the Eiffel Tower, but also the petite Isle St Louis, the residential island just beyond Notre Dame, and the stunning stained-glass of the small Sainte-Chapelle.
 Paris has become where I celebrate anniversaries and special birthdays for both myself and my family, always exploring a combination of notable locations and hidden gems.
 Each time, I discover something new; to quote Audrey Hepburn in Sabrina: “Paris is always a good idea.”
 I couldn’t have said it better myself.

 Puerto Rico